StadGent/fractal_styleguide_gent-base/components/31-molecules/figure/README.md

-# Figure
+# Image

 ## When to use this component

-Use the figure component to present an image on a page.
+Use the image component to present an image on a page.

 ## How it works

-The figure component wraps an image in a container and adds the benefit of providing an optional caption tag.
+The image component wraps an image in a container and adds the benefit of providing an optional caption tag.

 ## Usage within the style guide

-The figure component is used in the:
+The image component is used in the:

 * <a href="{{path './image-gallery.html'}}">Image gallery component</a>
 * <a href="{{path './image-wall.html'}}">Image wall component</a>

-## Hero image component

-The hero image component is a figure component that wraps the hero image in a container and adds a caption tag, which in the hero image component is required. <!-- @TODO add a link to the hero image component (after development is done) -->